ahmdrz/goinsta/README.md

 ## New Version !

-We are working on `alpha` branch.
-Try it and tell us your suggestions!
+We are working on a new object-oriented API.
+Try it and tell us your suggestions.
+See https://github.com/ahmdrz/goinsta/blob/master/CONTRIBUTION.md

-The newer versions will be exported into v2 branch when new features will be well tested.
+If you want to use the old version you can found it in v1 branch or using gopkg.in/ahmdrz/goinsta.v1/

 ## Package installation

-`go get -u -v gopkg.in/ahmdrz/goinsta.v2`
+`go get -u -v github.com/ahmdrz/goinsta`

 ## CLI installation

 ```
-go get -u -v gopkg.in/ahmdrz/goinsta.v2
+go get -u -v github.com/ahmdrz/goinsta
-go install gopkg.in/ahmdrz/goinsta.v2/goinsta
+go install github.com/ahmdrz/goinsta/goinsta
 ```

 ## Example